 Have your say on a new political map for East Herts District Council

-The Local Government Boundary Commission has decided that the number of councillors in East Hertfordshire should be 50, the same as now.
-The Local Government Boundary Commission wants to hear what residents and organisations think about their local area.
-A 10-week consultation on the proposals will run until 06 December 2021.
+The Local Government Boundary Commission wants to hear what residents and local organisations think about the proposals.
+A 10-week consultation on the proposals will run until 9 May 2022.

 The Commission is the independent body that draws these boundaries.
-It is reviewing East Hertfordshire to make sure councillors represent about the same number of electors, and that ward arrangements help the council work effectively.
-It wants to be sure that its proposals reflect community ties and identities.
+It is reviewing East Hertfordshire to make sure councillors will represent about the same number of electors, and that ward arrangements will help the council work effectively.

 Launching the consultation Professor Colin Mellors, Chair of the Commission, said: